mammoth-games/hammer-docs/docs/server/services/general/ClockService.md

 # ClockService

+!!! warning
+    This Page needs more info, Contact AstroCode#9853 and bug him to add more info to this page.

 ## Description

 Create timers that count down from a specified time or stopwatches that count up from 0.